US State Treasury – Reconciling Complexity for the Common Good

 The constitutional principle of checks and balances enforces auditability and independent regulatory scrutiny.
 Stringent control on efficiency, responsible management and accountability discourage misuse and uphold public trust.
 The treasury is subject to frequent external audits and is obliged to produce regular reports.

-It has become evident that a workload of that proportion outweighs conventional manual procedures and spreadsheet based reconciliation frameworks.
-Automation of balance sheet account reconciliation and period-end close would guarantee proper separation of duties between preparer, reviewer and approver.
-An end-to-end software solution would ensure proper documentation and granular audit trail.
 The account reconciliations and transactions tracking would be performed with significant time savings and increased accuracy.
 Thus the treasury accounting staff can focus on outstanding items and their resolution instead of tedious repetitive tasks.
 Risk mitigation measures such as scheduling of the reconciliation task and prompting the officials with assigned roles in the balance sheet certification process would offset potential lapses in terms of missing deadlines, separation of duties override, errors and omissions.

 ReconArt™ is a Total Reconciliation Lifecycle solution that responds to all of the above mentioned challenges with ease: